voltrb/volt-google-maps/README.md

 - center - the address to center the map on
 - markers - an array of marker Models  (with _address and _content) or address strings

-So signature for your views is next:
+So component call signature for your views is next:
 ```xml
 <:google_maps center="{{ page._address }}" zoom="{{ page._zoom }}" markers="{{ page._markers }}" />
 ```